Application of Policy

 Email: Every marketing email we send contains instructions and a link that will allow you to stop additional marketing emails for that product or service type.
 You also can unsubscribe from Cricket marketing emails here.

-Text Messages: Opt-out of Cricket marketing text message contacts by replying "stop" to any message.
+Text Messages and MMS: Opt-out of Cricket marketing text message and MMS contacts by replying "stop" to any message.
 You can also opt-out here.

 Federal Do Not Call: The FTC maintains a National Do Not Call Registry at donotcall.gov, and your state may maintain its own Do Not Call Registry.
 Putting your number on these Registries also may limit our Cricket telemarketing calls to that number.